 Canon Markham’s fascinating memoirs, titled ‘Something Good to Say‘, were published in 2009.
 Written in the last few months of his life, they are based on the many volumes of his diaries which he had kept for most of his 97 years.
 Details of the book are available here.

 Thanksgiving Service for the Life of Canon Gervase Markham

-Canon Markham died peacefully on December 29th 2007.
+Canon Markham died peacefully on December 29th 2007, aged 97.
 The funeral and thanksgiving service at Morland was attended by hundreds of people including a choir (mainly comprising former Morland Camp Choristers) of over 100.
 Details of the service may be found here.

 In December 2006, Canon Markham stood down as ‘Camp Chief’ after 37 years, at the age of 96.
 To ensure the continuation of the Camp, he had established a Board of Trustees as long ago as 1990.
 The Trustee Board is chaired by the Dean of Carlisle, and includes senior clergy and church musicians together with residents of Morland and members of the Markham family and Camp staff.
 The Senior Staff of Camp continue in their customary roles.

 On December 18th 2005, the Camp featured in the programme “Andrew the Chorister” as part of the Channel 5 documentary series “A Different Life”.
 Andrew (Swait) also sings, with the Tewkesbury Abbey School Choir, on a CD “Light of the World” which was released in November 2005 on the Signum Classics label.